SingharoyLab/CryoFold_GUI/README.md

 We recommend using the installation script as it creates a separate python environment called "CryoFold" where all the packages are installed in.
 This keeps the default packages untouched.

+For more information, refer to the ”Notes.txt” file.

 ## Usage

 The CryoFold GUI has 4 sections, namely, MAINMAST, Targeted Molecular Dynamics, MDFF, and MELD.
 Note that depending upon the map resolution, you might not need to use all 4 sections.